openebs-archive/openebs-docs/docs/percona.md

 ##### Changes done in the Storage section for PXC:

 Update Storage Class name and required storage parameters in deploy/cr.yaml.
-In this example, we have updated
+In this example, we have updated the following parameters:
 ```
 spec.pxc.volumeSpec.persistentVolumeClaim.storageClassName as “openebs-device” and
 spec.pxc.volumeSpec.persistentVolumeClaim.resources.requests.storage as “100Gi”